wouterj/wouterj.github.io/_posts/2021-06-17-stabilizing-symfony-test-out-pre-releases.md

 code to remove this error.
 This means that removing the BC break is also a BC break in itself!

-This is why testing pre-releases is critical.
+This is why testing pre-releases are critical.
 Pre-releases are not covered by the BC promise.
 If you find a problem, we can fix the break without yet another deprecation layer.

 ## How to Test Pre-Releases